lrcfmd/ICSDClient/README.md

 # ICSDClient
 A python interface for accessing the ICSD API Client with the requests library.
-Please visit the [https://icsd.fiz-karlsruhe.de/index.xhtml](Fitz-Kahrule website) for further details on accessing the API.
+Please visit the [Fitz-Kahrule website](https://icsd.fiz-karlsruhe.de/index.xhtml) for further details on accessing the API.

 ## Basic Usage